IObert/sendgrid-ts-in-10-min/readme.md

    ![Add a version to the template](./docs/AddTemplateVersion.png)

-   When prompted, select the **Blank Template**
+   When prompted, select the **Blank Template**.

    ![Select the blank template](/docs/SelectBlank.png)

-   In this editor, you can design your own template via drag-and-drop.
-Alternatively, you can make use this pre-build template [DynamicTemplate.html](./DynamicTemplate.html)
+   In this editor, you can design your template via drag-and-drop.
+Alternatively, you can use this pre-built template[DynamicTemplate.html](./DynamicTemplate.html).

    ![Use the designer to create your template](./docs/Designer.png)